calliope-project/ec_modules/docs/development_guide/modules.md

 Please ensure that your module has the following:

 - An `AUTHORS` file.
 This lists all the people who have contributed to the module.
+- A `CITATION` file.
+This allows us to automatically build a citation for your module.
 - A `LICENSE` file.
 This should refer to the `AUTHORS` file above.
 To ensure license compatibility, we only permit permissive licenses like [MIT](https://opensource.org/license/mit).
 - A `README.md` file.
 Here you describe the module's functionality using our standard template (see [documentation](#documentation)).
 - A `config/default.yaml` file.
 This contains the module's default configuration.